Chì mi na mòrbheanna

-Chì mi na mòrbheanna (commonly known in English as The Mist Covered Mountains of Home) is a Scottish Gaelic song that was written in 1856 by Highlander John Cameron.
+Chì mi na mòrbheanna (commonly known in English as Mist Covered Mountains) is a Scottish Gaelic song that was written in 1856 by Highlander John Cameron.
 The song's tune was performed on the bagpipes during the state funerals of John F. Kennedy in 1963, former Prime Minister of the United Kingdom, Winston Churchill in 1965, Queen Elizabeth The Queen Mother in 2002, Queen Elizabeth II in 2022, former Ontario Lieutenant Governor David Onley in 2023 and former Canadian Prime Minister Brian Mulroney in 2024.